 Any “legal” barriers that try to restrict imports.
-These include things like safety standard, pollution standards, product standards that specify that the product should meet or exceed standards set by the local government.
-Ex: Car manufacturers often have to pass certain safety ratings to sell the car in the importing country.
+These include things like safety standards, pollution standards, product standards that specify that the product should meet or exceed standards set by the local government.
+For example, car manufacturers often have to pass certain safety ratings to sell the car in the importing country.

 3. Anti-Dumping Duties

-Government offer subsidies to help make firms more competitive by lowering their cost.
+Governments offer subsidies to help make firms more competitive by lowering their costs.

-A tariff is a type of trade barrier that acts a tax on imports.
-The tariff maybe in the form of a specific or ad valorem tax.
-Tariffs raise the price of the imported good to lowers its consumption.
+A tariff is a type of trade barrier that acts as a tax on imports.
+The tariff may be in the form of a specific or ad valorem tax.
+Tariffs raise the price of the imported good to lowers their consumption.
 This price increase encourages consumers to pick the local option.

 A quota, a type of trade barrier, is a restriction on the quantity that can import into a country.
-Quotas and Tariffs are effectively the same except that governments collect revenue from tariffs while exporting firms can collect extra revenue from quotas (box 3).
+Quotas and Tariffs are effectively the same except that governments collect revenue from tariffs, while exporting firms can collect extra revenue from quotas.
 This increases the firm’s export revenues.

 Example of a Trade Barrier (Subsidy)